How Can Homeowners Benefit from Installing Central Air?

 How Central Air Conditioners Work

 A central air conditioner circulates conditioned air through a home via a series of ducts.
 The cooled, dried air travels from the air conditioner into the rooms in your home via supply registers and ducts—the opening in floors, walls or ceilings covered by metal grills.
 Return registers and ducts in your home remove the warm air in your home and send it to the A/C. As the air circulates in your home, it passes through a filter that removes dust, pollen and other allergens.
 In addition to cooling warm air, A/C units also dehumidify the air, so your home feels comfortable on muggy days.
+Find out how you can care for and service your air conditioner with our resources.

 Central Air Conditioner Types